Sexual Battery And Assault In Florida Ranges in Many Different Ways

 Involves acts such as touching a victim in a vulgar way when they are under 16 years old, or, soliciting a person to commit a sensual act.
 It is a crime that can carry one to two felonies depending on the age of the offender.
 If the offender is 18 or older it is a second degree felony with 2.5 to 15 years in prison.
 The sentencing is lower for offenders under 18 years old.
 They get 2.5 to 5 years in prison and probation if they are only suspected.

 The State of Florida aggressively prosecutes sex crimes offenders.
 Offenders need an aggressive lawyer to defend them against their charges.
-An attorney will explore all legal options to clear their client's name.
-Call us today at (407)228-3838.
+An Orlando Sex crimes attorney will explore all legal options to clear their client's name.
+Call us today for a free case review (407)228-3838.

 To Claim Your Free Case Review